electric-sql/electric/website/docs/api/clients/typescript.md

   fetchClient?: typeof fetch

   /**
-   * Custom parser for handling specific data types.
+   * Custom parser for handling specific Postgres data types.
    */
   parser?: Parser<T>

+  /**
+   * Error handler for stream errors.
+If provided, all stream errors will be passed to this handler.
+   * If not provided, errors will be thrown.
+   */
+  onError?: ShapeStreamErrorHandler

   backoffOptions?: BackoffOptions
 }